-46. Powerco uses a cost of supply model (COSM) to allocate three broad categories of cost: transmission costs, operating and maintenance costs, and capital costs.
-The role of the COSM is not to set prices, but rather to evaluate how current tariff structures recover different categories of cost.
-This process of verifying tariffs through the COSM is used for both the Western and Eastern regions.
-If the results of the COSM are significantly different from the revenues recovered through existing prices, prices are adjusted to ensure a better alignment of revenues and costs.
+- 48. Powerco uses a cost of supply model (COSM) to allocate three broad categories of cost: transmission costs, operating and maintenance costs, and capital costs.
+The role of the COSM is not to set prices, but rather to evaluate how current price structures recover different categories of cost.
+This process of verifying prices through the COSM is used for both the Western and Eastern regions.
+If the results of the COSM are significantly different from the revenues recovered through existing prices, prices are adjusted to ensure a better alignment of revenues and costs. - 49.
+Powerco's cost allocation can be summarized in three steps.
+First, prices used in the previous pricing year are adjusted to reflect the overall revenue requirement.
+The COSM is then run and its results compared to the revenues generated by the updated set of prices.
+If changes are required, prices are readjusted by applying discretion while aiming to maintain price stability and minimise price shocks to the extent practicable.
+Figure 5 below illustrates this process.